 The S10 range begins at $749 with the 5.8-inch Galaxy S10e.
 For that price, you get 6GB of RAM and 128GB of storage.
 There’s an option for 8GB of RAM and 256GB of storage as well.

-With U.S. smartphone sales slowing as more people hold on to their current phones for longer, Samsung has a challenge with the Galaxy S10: Come out with a device that not only improves upon what's come before it, but also differs substantially so that users feel compelled to upgrade.
+With U.S. smartphone sales slowing as more people hold on to their current phones for longer, Samsung faced a challenge with the Galaxy S10 launch: Come out with a device that not only improves upon what's come before it, but also differs substantially so that users feel compelled to upgrade.